Embeetle/embeetle/README.md

 The first time you run Embeetle, it downloads the required tools (such as the source analyzer, 7zip, ...).
 Wait a few minutes.

-From now onwards, you can simply launch `run.cmd` to run Embeetle.
+From now onwards you can simply launch `run.cmd`.
 It searches for a Python virtual environment in `.venv/`, activates it, then launches Embeetle.

 ### Linux